espocrm/documentation/development/scheduled-job.md

 # Create a Scheduled Job

-To define a custom Scheduled Job create a file `custom/Espo/Custom/Jobs/{JOB_NAME}.php` with the content
+To define a custom Scheduled Job create a file `custom/Espo/Custom/Jobs/{JOB_NAME}.php` with the content.

 ```
 namespace Espo\Custom\Jobs;